yyz945947732/safe-open/README.md

 # safe-open

-A small utility to safely open URLs, upgrading `http` to `https` when necessary.
+> A small utility to safely open URLs, upgrading `http` to `https` when necessary.

+This is meant to be used in browser, not in the node environment.

 <p>
   <a href="https://www.npmjs.com/package/safe-open">